-As shown in Figure 27, a single-byte data-write transfer begins with the master device transmitting a start condition followed by the I2C device address and the read/write bit.
+As shown in Figure 27, a single-byte data write transfer begins with the master device transmitting a start condition followed by the I2C device address and the read/write bit.
 The read/write bit determines the direction of the data transfer.
-For a write data transfer, the read/write bit is 0.
+For a write data transfer, the read/write bit will be a 0.
 After receiving the correct I2C device address and the read/write bit, the DAP responds with an acknowledge bit.
-Next, the master transmits the address byte or bytes corresponding to the TAS5709 internal memory address being accessed.
-After receiving the address byte, the TAS5709 again responds with an acknowledge bit.
+Next, the master transmits the address byte or bytes corresponding to the TAS5707 internal memory address being accessed.
+After receiving the address byte, the TAS5707 again responds with an acknowledge bit.
 Next, the master device transmits the data byte to be written to the memory address being accessed.
-After receiving the data byte, the TAS5709 again responds with an acknowledge bit.
-Finally, the master device transmits a stop condition to complete the single-byte data-write transfer.
+After receiving the data byte, the TAS5707 again responds with an acknowledge bit.
+Transmits a stop condition to complete the single-byte data write transfer.